dashpay/docs/wallets/hardware.rst

 We will now send the Dash (minus transaction costs) to an external address.

-#.
-In the Trezor Dash wallet, click **Account #1**, then click **Send**.
+1. In the Trezor Dash wallet, click **Account #1**, then click **Send**.
-#.
-Enter the Dash address and amount in the fields.
+2. Enter the Dash address and amount in the fields.

   .. image:: img/trezor-send.png
      :width: 400px
-     :align: right

-#.
-Enter your PIN.
+3. Enter your PIN.
-#.
-Confirm the address on the device, then confirm the action.
+4. Confirm the address on the device, then confirm the action.

   .. image:: img/trezor-confirm.jpg
      :width: 100px
-     :align: right

-#.
-The transaction will be transmitted to the network and the recipient
-   receives the funds.
+5. The transaction will be transmitted to the network and the recipient receives the funds.

 .. figure:: img/trezor-balance.png